Welcome to WattShift! This guide will walk you through the fastest way to get your first Price Signal using our API.Documentation Index

 First, let’s find a valid utility and rate plan for a test zip code (e.g.,95313).

 utilityId (for example, 14328 for PG&E) and choose one of the returned entries in ratePlans.
-Each plan now includes both id and rateID: use id as the ratePlanId in the next step, and use rateID if you want the semantic normalized tariff reference.
+Send that plan’s ratePlans[].id value as ratePlanId in the next step.
+The companion ratePlans[].rateID field is the semantic normalized tariff reference.

 1.2 Create the Home